-4.6.3 Remaining Sensor Life
+4.6.4 Remaining Sensor Life

-The Model S4000T Intelligent Sensor provides an estimate of remaining sensor life, in percent remaining, to provide the user with an early warning of the need for sensor replacement.
+The Model S4000C Intelligent Sensor provides an estimate of remaining sensor life, in percent remaining, to provide the user with an early warning of the need for sensor replacement.
 The remaining sensor life is updated each time the unit is calibrated.
 The current remaining sensor life estimate is displayed during the zeroing portion of a calibration sequence.
-It can also be read via the MODBUS interface (Section 8.0).
+It can also be read via the MODBUS interface (Section 8.8.17).

 NOTE: The remaining sensor life provides an estimate of the amount of life remaining for the sensor.
-This estimate can be affected by many factors, including environmental conditions, poisons, etc. It should be used only as an estimate for preventive maintenance and logistic purposes.
+Many factors including, environmental conditions, poisons, etc can affect this estimate.
+It should be used only as an estimate for preventive maintenance and logistic purposes.

-4.6.4 Initializing the Remaining Sensor Life
+4.6.5 Initializing the Remaining Sensor Life

-The remaining sensor life estimate must be initialized each time a new Hydrogen Sulfide Sensor is installed.
+The remaining sensor life estimate must be initialized each time a new Hydrocarbon Sensor is installed.
 The initialization should be done during the first calibration of a newly installed sensor.
-After the sensor has been on power for a minimum of one hour, enter calibration mode as described in Section 4.6.
+After the sensor has been on power for a minimum of one hour, enter calibration mode as described in Section 4.6.1.
 While the display is flashing the remaining sensor life estimate during zeroing, apply the magnet to the GM Logo on the cover.
 The flashing number will change to "100", indicating the sensor has 100% of remaining sensor life.
 Complete the calibration per Section 4.6.1.